top of page

 Grounded in a Harsh World

-As homeschoolers we have a unique and wonderful opportunity to develop incredibly profound family bonds.
+As homeschoolers, we have a unique and wonderful opportunity to develop incredibly profound family bonds.
 Our children can truly be each other’s best friends.
-In a world where people and friendships can be as fleeting as a dandelion in the summer wind, it is imperative that we help our children fix themselves to one another and form healthy relationships.
+In a world where people and friendships can be as fleeting as a dandelion in the summer wind, we must help our children fix themselves to one another and form healthy relationships.

 A Blessing… or A Curse?